-The ABFE Group at ABA is a sponsor and advocate for Banned Books Week, which celebrates the freedom to read by encouraging readouts, bookstore displays, and community activities designed to raise awareness of the ongoing threat of censorship.
-Held during the last week of September, it highlights the value of free and open access to information.
-Banned Books Week brings together the entire book community –- booksellers, librarians, publishers, journalists, teachers, and readers of all types –- in shared support of the freedom to seek and to express ideas, even those some consider unorthodox or unpopular.
+The American Booksellers for Free Expression (ABFE) is a sponsor and advocate for Banned Books Week, which celebrates the freedom to read by encouraging readouts, bookstore displays, and community activities designed to raise awareness of the ongoing threat of censorship.
+Held each year during the last week of September, it highlights the value of free and open access to information.
+Banned Books Week was launched in 1982 in response to a sudden surge in the number of challenges to books in schools, bookstores, and libraries.
+More than 11,300 books have been challenged since 1982, according to the American Library Association.

 To learn more, visit www.bannedbooksweek.org.